tycu/api/README.md

 to migrate the test db (only when there is a new migration to run):
 `$ NODE_ENV=test sequelize db:migrate`

+make sure redis is running, if it is not running for dev in foreman `$ redis-server`

 start the server in the TEST env (always):
 `$ npm run testServer`